sodadata/docs/soda-cloud/roles-and-rights.md

 ## Change access to a dataset

+By default, when an Admin adds a new dataset, Soda Cloud automatically adds the **everyone** group to the dataset and assigns the group the role of Editor.
+Effectively, this means that every user in the organization has the rights of an Editor when making changes to a dataset or adding or editing monitors associated with the dataset.

-As an Admin or a Manager of a dataset, you can access the **Responsibilities** tab to make changes to the role assignments in the dataset.
+As an Admin or a Manager of a dataset, you can access the **Responsibilities** tab to make changes to the role assignments in the dataset, including the role of the **everyone** group.
 Only Admins and Managers can view the Responsibilities tab.

 1. As an Admin, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
 2. Click the stacked dots to the right of the dataset in which you wish to adjust the role assignments, then select **Edit Dataset**.
 3. In the **Responsibilities** tab, use the search bar to find specific Users to which you wish to assign a role other than the default, Editor, then use the dropdown next to each name to adjust their role. <br /> Alternatively, search for the group **everyone** and change the default role of the group from Editor to Manager or Viewer.
+Note that an individual User's role in the dataset overrides the role of the **everyone** group.

+If you need to make changes to an data source connection, you must be an Admin.
+Refer to [Edit a data source]() for details.

 ## Dataset and monitor owners

 There are two ownership roles in Soda Cloud that identify the user that owns a dataset or monitor.
-These owners (and Admins) are the only users who can make changes to their own existing datasets and monitors.
 By default, the creator of the dataset or monitor becomes the **Dataset Owner** or **Monitor Owner**, respectively.
+These ownership roles do not enforce any rights or permissions on the datasets or monitors; these roles are simply identifiers.
 <br />
 <br />

 #### Change the Dataset Owner

-1. As the Dataset Owner with an Editor, Manager, or Admin role, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
+1. If you are the Admin of the organization, or have a Manager or Editor role for the dataset, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
 2. Click the stacked dots to the right of the dataset for which you wish to adjust the ownership, then select **Edit Dataset**.
-3. In the **Attributes** tab, use the dropdown to select the name of another user to take ownership of the dataset.
-When you click **Save** you give up your right to edit the dataset.
+3. In the **Attributes** tab, use the dropdown to select the name of another user to take ownership of the dataset, then **Save**.
 <br />
 <br />

 #### Change the Monitor Owner

-1. As the Monitor Owner with an Editor, Manager, or Admin role in the dataset the monitor uses, login to your Soda Cloud account and navigate to the **Monitors** dashboard.
+1. If you are the Admin of the organization, or have a Manager or Editor role for the monitor's dataset, login to your Soda Cloud account and navigate to the **Monitors** dashboard.
 2. Click the stacked dots to the right of the monitor for which you wish to adjust the ownership, then select **Edit Monitor**.
-3. In the **Attributes** tab, use the dropdown to select the name of another user to take ownership of the monitor.
-When you click **Save** you give up your right to edit the monitor.
+3. In the **Attributes** tab, use the dropdown to select the name of another user to take ownership of the monitor, then **Save**.

 ## Go further